hyosung11/Launch-School/Courses/journal.md

 10:34 I'm doing some more practice problems and reviewing my study guide again.
 Jen, Rob and Alina have come over as well.

+11:14 Going through the exercises again and they seem completely easy this time so far.